Before you jump straight into building your site, take a few minutes to make sure you’re using the right method to build

 Now you have a choice to make.

-Website builders Squarespace make things extremely easy.
+Website builders like Squarespace make things extremely easy.
 Simply go to their site, pick a domain that’s available, and use their software to put everything together.
 They walk you through every step.

 Website builders are absolutely perfect for: